rparet/muddler-wiki/Home.md

   "version": "3.1"
 }
 ```
 These will be concatenated as `$package-$version` for the final mpackage value which is stored in config.lua for the zipped mudlet package.
-If you don't have an mfile, the version will be assumed to be 1.0 and the name the same as the basename of the project.
-So if you have the project in a folder called `mySuperCoolProject` the package name will be `mySuperCoolProject-1.0`
+If you don't have an mfile, the package name will default to the same as the basename of the project.
+So if you have the project in a folder called `mySuperCoolProject` the package name will be `mySuperCoolProject`

 You can look at the included recreation of my animated timers under testmuddler in the muddler source for some guidelines, but the project structure should look something like this:
 ```